 Other Differences Between Boilers vs Furnaces

 Many families decide to invest in a gas furnace because it is more affordable than a boiler and is quicker to install.
 Also, furnaces solely rely on surrounding air to heat your home while boilers utilize water.
-One of the main disadvantages of boilers is their tendency to freeze during power outages during the Winter season.
+If you’re comparing the differences between boilers and furnaces, a disadvantage of boilers is their tendency to freeze during power outages during the Winter season.
 If you live in an extremely cold area, you may want to consider investing in a traditional furnace.
 However, a disadvantage of central furnaces is their reliance on ductwork.
 Since ductwork is often associated with high levels of duct in the home, many families with allergies may decide to purchase a boiler instead of a furnace.

 Boilers vs Furnaces: Similarities